mercadopago/devsite-docs/guides/adobe-commerce/payment-configuration.en.md

 # Payment Configuration

-The integration of the Mercado Pago module with the Adobe Commerce (Magento) store allows the use of two types of checkouts.
+The integration of the Mercado Pago module with the Adobe Commerce store allows the use of two types of checkouts.

 ----[mlb]----